Magneto-Chiral Anisotropy in Josephson Diode Effect of All-Metallic Lateral Junctions with Interfacial Rashba Spin-Orbit Coupling: End Matter

-Initially, a field $B_z^0 < B_\textrm{c2}$ is applied in positive $z$-direction, see Fig.~\ref{controls}(e), where, $B_\textrm{c2}$ is the upper critical field.
+such that the edge current $\vec{j}^\textrm{e}$ flows in $y$-direction.
+The estimated local magnetic flux density $b_z(x) = B_z + b^\textrm{v}_z(x) + b^\textrm{s}_z(x)$, where $b^\textrm{v}_z(x)$ denotes the field contribution from the locally varying vortex density, is illustrated together with the edge current $j_y^\textrm{e}(x)$.
+Initially, a field $B_z^0 < B_\textrm{c2}$ is applied in positive $z$-direction, see Fig.~\ref{InvHyst}(c), where $B_\textrm{c2}$ is the upper critical field.
 By cooling below $T_\textrm{c}$ in fixed $B_z$, the Nb leads are brought into a fully penetrated Abrikosov state, such that $b_z(x) = B_z^0$ both inside the junction as well as inside the leads.
 No edge currents are induced.
-Upon reducing the applied field below $B_z^0$, the local external flux density $b_z(x)$ is lowered inside the junction, and vortices start to be pushed out of the leads near the edges such that a slope in $b_z$ forms near the Nb edges.
-Thus we expect $j_y^\textrm{e}(x) \simeq \pm j^\textrm{d}$ in these regions as depicted in Fig.~\ref{controls}(f).
+Upon reducing the applied field below $B_z^0$, vortices start to be pushed out near the edges of the Nb strips such that a gradient of $b^\textrm{v}_z$ forms near the edges.
+Thus we expect $j_y^\textrm{e}(x) \simeq \pm j^\textrm{d}$ in these regions as depicted in Fig.~\ref{InvHyst}(d).
 The resulting stray field $\vec{b}^\textrm{s}$ adds a negative $z$-component in the area of the junction.
-When $B_z=0$, the combined field $b_z + b^\textrm{s}_z$ is negative on the junction area [see Fig.~\ref{controls}(g)].
+When $B_z=0$, the field in the junction area is $b_z = b^\textrm{s}_z < 0$ [see Fig.~\ref{InvHyst}(e)].
 Consequently, the point of net zero flux enclosed in the junction must be reached while $B_z>0$ during a backward field sweep and $B_z<0$ during a forward sweep.
-Taking $j^\textrm{d}\simeq 50\times 10^6\SI{}{A/cm^2}$ (see Refs.~\cite{Huebener_1975, Dedyu_1990, Park_1992, Pautrat_2004} and Supplemental Material~\cite{SupplMat}), the magnitude of the excess field at zero applied field can be estimated to be $\sim3$-$\SI{4}{mT}$ for the case of sample~B (see Supplemental Material~\cite{SupplMat}).
-This is compatible with the value $\SI{\pm10}{mT}$ seen in Fig.~\ref{controls}(c).
-Furthermore, the jumps in $I_\textrm{c}(B_z)$ visible in Fig.~\ref{controls}(c) as well as the minor loop behavior of sample~C can be explained with this model, as discussed in the Supplemental Material~\cite{SupplMat}.
-As explained above, also for an in-plane applied field, the apparent inverted hysteresis is consistent with the Bean's model.
-Our interpretation is similar to the observations of~\cite{Mandal_2022}.
+Taking $j^\textrm{d}\simeq 50\times 10^6\SI{}{A/cm^2}$ (see Refs.~\cite{Huebener_1975, Dedyu_1990, Park_1992, Pautrat_2004} and Supplemental Material~\cite{SupplMat}), the magnitude of the stray field at zero applied field can be estimated to be $\sim3$-$\SI{4}{mT}$ for the case of sample~B (see Supplemental Material~\cite{SupplMat}).
+Given the crudeness of the model, such values are consistent with the shifts of $\SI{\pm10}{mT}$ seen in Fig.~\ref{InvHyst}(a).
+Furthermore, the jumps in $I_\textrm{c}(B_z)$ visible in Figs.~\ref{oop} and~\ref{InvHyst}(a) as well as the minor loop behavior of sample~C can be explained with this model, as discussed in the Supplemental Material~\cite{SupplMat}.
+Also the inverted hysteresis observed under in-plane fields in Fig.~\ref{intro}(d) can be understood by the critical state model if we take into account a small residual out-of-plane component in the applied field.
+The contribution of each vortex to $b_z^\textrm{s}$ is strongly reduced due to the in-plane orientation.
+On the other hand, $B_\textrm{ip}$ in Figs.~\ref{intro}(d-f) is on the order of hundreds of mT, resulting in a much larger number of vortices compared to the case of Fig.~\ref{InvHyst}(a), thus producing a comparable hysteretic effect.
+Due to the small contribution of the pinned in-plane vortices to the stray field $b^\textrm{s}_z$, flux jumps cannot be resolved.